-□ USB Support
+→ USB Support

+Disabled

+→ Full Initial

+→ Partial Initial

+All USB devices are disabled before the OS boot process completes.

+→ Partial Initial

+All USB devices are functional in the operating system and during the POST.

+→ Partial Initial

-Disabled All USB devices are disabled before the OS boot process completes.
-Full Initial Full Initial Partial Initial Part of the USB devices are disabled before the OS boot process completes.
+Part of the USB devices are disabled before the OS boot process completes.